jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-01c.md

 ---
 heading: Chapter 1c
 title: "Free Competition"
-description: "Free Competition is an essential part of our third and fourth law of value.
+description: "Free Competition is an essential part of our third and third law of value.
 Competition is the third law.
-Freedom is the fourth law"
+Freedom is the third law"
 image: /photos/psych/freedom.jpg
 writer:
   name: Juan